WordPress/gutenberg/lib/README.md

-To make it easier for contribtors to know which features need to be merged to Core and which features can be deleted, Gutenberg uses the following file strucutre for its PHP code:
+To make it easier for contribtors to know which features need to be merged to Core and which features can be deleted, Gutenberg uses the following file structure for its PHP code:

 - `lib/experimental` - Experimental features that exist only in the plugin.
 They are not ready to be merged to Core.